Dense Optical Tracking: Connecting the Dots: Related work

 {\em \method{} uses a different strategy, relying on off-the-shelf point tracking algorithms to predict dense and long-term motions}, much faster than the per-video optimization technique in OmniMotion~\cite{wang2023omnimotion} and less prone to error accumulation than chaining methods like AccFlow~\cite{wu2023accflow} or MFT~\cite{neoral2023mft}.

 \paragraph{Point tracking} is closely related to optical flow.
 Given a pixel in a frame, it predicts the position and visibility of the corresponding world surface point in every other frame of the video.
 This task has gained significant attention recently, particularly with the introduction of the TAP benchmark and the associated TAPNet baseline~\cite{doersch2022tap}.
 Numerous methods have since emerged in this domain.
-Harley \etal have proposed persistent independent particles (PIPs)~\cite{harley2022particle}, where points are tracked even under occlusion.
-This method draws inspiration from the concept of particle video~\cite{sand2008particle}, which lies midway between optical flow and local feature matching.
+Persistent independent particles (PIPs)~\cite{harley2022particle} is a method that tracks points even under occlusion, drawing inspiration from the concept of particle video~\cite{sand2008particle}, which lies midway between optical flow and local feature matching.
 TAPIR~\cite{doersch2023tapir} combines the global matching strategy of TAPNet with the refinement step of PIPs.
 PIPs++~\cite{zheng2023pointodyssey} significantly extends the temporal window of PIPs, enhancing its robustness to long occlusion events.
-In contrast to previous methods which track a single query at a time, CoTracker~\cite{karaev2023cotracker} includes a few additional tracks as context, demonstrating improved performance.
+In contrast to previous methods which track one query at a time, CoTracker~\cite{karaev2023cotracker} uses a few additional tracks as context, resulting in improved performance.

 {\em \method{} takes this concept a step further by predicting the motion of all points in a frame simultaneously}, making it significantly more efficient (at least $\times$100 speedup) than point tracking methods applied densely, while matching or surpassing their performance on individual queries.